dingtim/hugo-academic/content/en/_index.md

           date_end: '2023-03-10'
           description: |2-

-              * Joined CTB competition and won honor prize.
+              * Participated in the CTB competition and received an honorable mention.
-              * Did data analysis in a 6 people group.
+              * Conducted data analysis and research paper as part of a 6-person team.

         - title: First-Aid Training
           company: Traning
           company_url: ''